 If identifying and targeting prospects online was that easy & measured, you would not be still struggling to figure out the right marketing plan for your small business to grow online.

-We will not be discussing the implementation of search engine optimization (SEO) or any new platform that could improve your site’s performance, but instead, provide practical viewpoints that most small business owners fail to recognize.
+We will not be discussing the implementation of search engine optimization (SEO) or any new platform that could improve your site’s performance, but instead, provide practical viewpoints that most small business owners fail to recognize when seeking digital marketing services for small business.

 I. Only Imitate Popular Trends